-A list of recent updates is now
+A list of system updates is now

-Enhancements to the system may include new controls (buttons, labels,
+Enhancements to the system may include new controls (buttons,

-controls is customized by entries in the LogBookMessages.properties
+text for controls is customized by entries in the LogBookMessages.properties

 file.
-Because you can change this file to customize the wording of your
+Because you can change this file to customize the wording of

-the updated software discovers a control for which
+file so when the updated software discovers a control for which

 it will add a default entry at the end of the file.
 You can then

 customize it as you see fit - see the Customizing section of the